bermi/akelos/docs/tutorial.markdown

     ./script/generate scaffold Author

-This will generate a brunch of files and folder with code that really works!, don't trust me? try it yourself.
+This will generate a brunch of files and folder with code that really works!.
+Don't trust me?
+Try it yourself.
 Point your browser to [http://localhost/booklink/author](http://localhost/booklink/author) and [http://localhost/booklink/books](http://localhost/booklink/books) to start adding authors and books.
 Create some records and come back for an explanation of what is going under the hood.

 The Akelos Workflow